cambridge-collection/spacefinder-2/admin/instructions.md

 When you visit the page, it will ask you to login.
 You can do so by clicking on the **Login with GitHub button**.

 If you are logged into Github, it should redirect you to the administration interface.
 If you aren’t logged into Github, it will open a window containing a GitHub login prompt before taking you to the administration interface.
+The first time you sign in, it will ask if you want to Authorise spacefinder-2.
+Please do so by clicking on the 'Authorise cambridge-collection' button.

 ## The Administration Interface